Tony118g/captured/README.md

 3. Enter a unique name for the application and select the region you are in.
     * For this project, the unique name is "captured" and the region selected is Europe.
 4. Click on "create app".
-5. Navigate to the settings tab and click "Reveal config vars".
-6. Add the config vars necessary for the project.
-7. Navigate to the "Deploy" section by clicking the "Deploy" tab in the navbar.
+5. Navigate to the "Deploy" section by clicking the "Deploy" tab in the navbar.
-8. Select "GitHub" as the deployment method and click "Connect to GitHub".
+6. Select "GitHub" as the deployment method and click "Connect to GitHub".
-9. Search for the GitHub repository that you wish to deploy.
+7. Search for the GitHub repository that you wish to deploy.
-10. Click on "connect" to link the repository to Heroku.
+8. Click on "connect" to link the repository to Heroku.
-11. Scroll down and click on "Deploy Branch" to manually deploy.
+9. Scroll down and click on "Deploy Branch" to manually deploy.
-12. Once the app has deployed successfully, Heroku will notify you and provide a button to view the app.
+10. Once the app has deployed successfully, Heroku will notify you and provide a button to view the app.

 NB - If you wish to rebuild the deployed app automatically every time you push to GitHub, you may click on "Enable Automatic Deploys" in Heroku.